 Please download the Programme Information Sheet for details of staff research interests.

 A good second-class honours degree (or its equivalent) in an appropriate subject for entry onto the programme is required.
 In addition, you are expected to demonstrate some understanding of the issues facing historical and critical enquiry into architecture, and to give evidence of a high level of commitment to advanced study in the history and/or theory of architecture and cities.
-Please contact the Programme Leader if you have any questions about this information.
+Please contact the Programme Director if you have any questions about this information.

 UCL’s Application and Entry page provides general information about how to apply, and Bartlett postgraduate specific information, including the Bartlett Masters Scholarships scheme can be found on the Faculty’s Postgraduate application pages.